top of page

 Explore the causes we champion and the impact we aspire to make in our communities.

 The current site has been a greenhouse grow site for nearly fifty years and has likely been treated with a multitude of pesticides and fertilizers that may have contained many highly toxic and carcinogenic chemicals including Chlorodane, Nitrofen, Paraquat, Asbestos.
-All of which have now been either entirely banned or highly restricted in use due to toxicity.
+The developer has also stated that the site will need environmental cleanup.
+The developer also plans to extend the water run off plan to drain potentially contaminated water into Ralston Creek.

 Traffic

 The development would house nearly 1000 residents in an area with no walkable amenities or public transit.
 The site is accessed by one single unlined stub road onto a busy section of 64th with currently no traffic light.
+The developers has conducted a traffic study estimating 2800 new vehicle trips per day from the complex, and Jefferson County has already commented that the current traffic study is not sufficient .
 There is also high concern for considerable spillover and through traffic in the surrounding neighborhoods

 Emergency Access and Egress

-The development would have only one access and egress point for 450 residences.
+The development would have only one access and egress point for 450 residences and the setup requires both a variance from the fire department as well as special approval from the Planning Commission Director.
 For reference, the neighborhood on the east has 72 homes, and two access points.
 The backup emergency egress for the development would be through the parking lot of the Senior Living Facility it abuts to.
 In the event of a major emergency, like a wildfire, nearly 1000 residents would be attempting to exit through one stub road, or through the parking lot while emergency responders would be attempting to reach and evacuate the residents of the Senior Living facility.

 Overall Compatibility